 The Inverted Hammer shows that at the end of a downward move, the stock gaps significantly down.
 There is much movement throughout the day, moving back to fill the gap, but the price settles lower for the day.
 This shows significant price action and that buyers are showing a strong interest in the stock at these levels.

 Here we have a negative spinning top or a short day during a downtrend, followed by a long day of real power; the long white body tells you something significant has changed, and so has the sentiment, a clear trend reversal.

 19. Bullish Harami Chart Pattern

-During a downtrend, we experience a very negative “Long Day” followed by a short positive day.
+We experience a very negative “Long Day” followed by a short positive day during a downtrend.
 This indicates the market participants have found a level they are happy with.
 Candlesticks are most useful when predicting a change in trend; this might be from an “up” to a “down” trend or from a “down” trend to a “sideways” trend.
 In the case of this Harami, the change in trend may be from downwards to sideways.